-Board President Maxine has joyfully worked with Corazón for the last 20 years and has served as President of the Corazón Board for the past 3 years.
+Maxine has joyfully worked with Corazón for the last 20 years and was recently President of the Corazón Board for 3 years.
 She is a retired registered nurse and nurse manager.
 With the support of volunteers from the United States and Mexico, Corazón continues to build more than 40 houses per year which gives the foundation for healthy lives.
 Corazón participants are developing leadership skills which help them determine the direction of their communities.
 Corazón also supplies scholarships for kindergarten through university helping students prepare to improve their own futures and that of their families and communities.
 Being a part of Corazón is always satisfying, challenging and meaningful.

 Current Board Member Terry Mackprang has served as Vice President and President at Corazon over the years.
 He has been involved with Corazon since 1996 and 3 of his children are now Blue Shirts!
 Terry is president of Temak Construction.

 Interim Board Treasurer

 Tom McMillen has been a Corazón board member since 1995.
 He was President of the Board from 2009-2017, and was Vice-President from 1999-2008.
 If you’ve been on a Corazón house build with him, Tom is the one who makes bad jokes in the introductory meeting at H-street and his wife, Nancy, is the one on the chop saw, skillfully cutting all the lumber for the house.